Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 More runtime options can be found in [the official documentation](https://docs.docker.com/config/containers/resource_constraints/).
 All of them should have a Compose equivalent.

 ### Read-only filesystem
-It is good practice to treat the image as some refer to the "golden image".
+It is good practice to treat the image as some refer to as the "golden image".

 In other words, you'll run containers in *read-only* mode, with an immutable filesystem inherited from the image.
 Only the mounted volumes will be read/write accessible.
 However, the image may not be perfect and require read/write access to some parts of the filesystem, likely directories such as `/tmp`, `/run` or `/var`.
 You can make a **tmpfs** for those (a temporary filesystem in the container attributed memory), because they're not persistent data anyway.